tauki/hashgrab/README.md

 ## Using as a Library

 HashGrab can also be used as a library in your Go programs.
-Follow the GoDoc link at the top of this README for instructions on how to use the library.
+Follow the `Go Reference` link at the top of this README for instructions on how to use the library.